Nixon Peabody

-Nixon Peabody LLP is a Global 100 law firm, with more than 700 attorneys collaborating across major practice areas in cities across the U.S. as well as international offices in Shanghai, Hong Kong, London,.
-The firm's U.S. office locations include: Boston, New York City, Washington, D.C., Chicago, San Francisco, Los Angeles, Palo Alto, Albany, Buffalo, Manchester, Rochester, and Providence.
-The firm ranks #67 on Vault's top 100 law firms and #75 on the American Lawyer 100.
+Nixon Peabody LLP is a Boston-based law firm with over 700 attorneys collaborating across major practice areas in cities across the U.S. and international offices in London, Hong Kong, and Shanghai.
+In addition to the firm's Boston headquarters, it maintains U.S. office locations in New York City, Washington, D.C., Chicago, San Francisco, Los Angeles, Palo Alto, Albany, Buffalo, Manchester, Rochester, and Providence.

 Clients include emerging and middle-market businesses, national and multinational corporations, financial institutions, public entities, educational and not-for-profit institutions, and individuals.
 The firm represents clients such as JetBlue, Constellation Brands, Corning Incorporated, and Gannett Co., among others.
 Additionally, the firm has represented parties in the financing of new stadiums for the Mets and Yankees.
 The firm has nearly thirty teams that focus on specific industries or areas of law.

-Nixon ranked 66th on Fortune Magazine's Best Companies to Work for in 2008, the third time the firm has appeared on the list.
-Boston Business Journal has similarly ranked its Boston office as one of the best places to work in Massachusetts.
-Wired has described the firm as having "a progressive mentality.

 Stephen Zubiago serves as the Nixon Peabody's chief executive officer and managing partner, a role he has held since February 2021.
 Andrew Glincher is the firm's senior chairman.

 History

 Nixon Peabody was formed by the 1999 merger of two firms that began practicing more than a century ago: Nixon, Hargrave, Devans & Doyle LLP and Peabody & Brown.
 Nixon Hargrave was originally a Rochester, New York, firm that had grown to become one of the largest law firms in New York.
-It had a strong corporate/institutional practice and a nationally recognized public finance practice.
-Boston-based Peabody & Brown had a nationally recognized syndication practice and was active in middle and high-growth markets.

 In 2000, Nixon Peabody merged with Sixbey Friedman Leedom & Ferguson in Northern Virginia, doubling the size of its intellectual property practice.

 The firm expanded into California in 2001 through a merger with Lillick & Charles, founded in San Francisco in 1897.
-Throughout the 20th century, Lillick developed a strong base of international clients in Asia and Europe, and played a prominent role as advisor to many California businesses.
-Over the years, Lillick's practice grew to include some of the leading transportation, financial, insurance, and industrial companies in the world.
+Throughout the 20th century, Lillick developed a base of international clients in Asia and Europe and was an advisor to many California businesses.

 In December 2002, Nixon Peabody merged with the 150-year-old Boston firm of Hutchins, Wheeler & Dittmar, adding fifty attorneys in the areas of business, litigation, and health services.